ramunasm/instabot.py/README.md

 4) Add the code to the end of the file (like in usage examples), depending on how you want to use bot.

 5) Run program `python3 instabot.py` or `python instabot.py` on MAC and Linux, or `python instabot.py` on Windows.
-## Test on:
+## Tested on:
 Windows & Python 3.4

 CentOS & Python 3.4

 CentOS & Python 2.6

+Mac OS X & Python 2.7

 ## Warning!
-The entire responsibility for the use of bot programs entirely on you.
+The entire responsibility for the use of bot is entirely on you.
 #### What i see every time open instagram:
 ![What i see every time open instagram](http://cs627124.vk.me/v627124268/35d95/rSponlVRclY.jpg)